Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Possible finite-size scaling form of the quantum correlations in the nonunitary steady state

 3. The form in Eq.~\ref{eq:C_scaling} satisfies the boundary condition and gives expected power-law scaling $I(r) \propto r^{-a}$ at the limit $r \ll L$.

-Thus, it is reasonable to consider the mutual information between two strips in $(2+1)$d can have the same finite-size scaling form with the squared two-point correlation function in $(1+1)$d.
-We have tested this conjectured form on different lattice geometries, and the results are shown in Fig.~\ref{fig:DataCollapse_Mix_RandOnsite} and~\ref{fig:DataCollapse_PureImag_RandOnsite}.
+Thus, it is reasonable to consider the mutual information between two strips in $(2+1)$D can have the same finite-size scaling form with the squared two-point correlation function in $(1+1)$D. We have tested this conjectured form on different lattice geometries, and the results are shown in Figs.~\ref{fig:DataCollapse_Mix_RandOnsite} and~\ref{fig:DataCollapse_PureImag_RandOnsite}.
 Surprisingly, we find that the scaling form not only works for the mutual information between two strips, but also for two points.
 Both $I({\rm{points}})$ and $I({\rm{strips}})$ collapse into single curve with the slope close to their critical exponent.
-Based on these, we argue that the Eq.~\ref{eq:C_scaling} could be correct finite-size scaling form for the steady state of the non-unitary random dynamics.
+Based on these, we argue that Eq.~\eqref{eq:C_scaling} could be the correct finite-size scaling form for quantum correlations in the steady state of the nonunitary random dynamics.

-\section{Absence of a fermi surface in the dynamic steady state}
+\section{Absence of a Fermi surface in the dynamic steady state}

-In present work, we find that non-unitary random dynamics of $(2+1)$d free fermions flows to a dynamic steady state with entanglement entropy $S \sim L\log L$ and mutual information $I({\rm points}) \sim 1/r^3$.
-These scaling behaviors are quite similar with the ground state of fermi liquids.
-However, since in our model there is no concept of fermi surface, the formation of logarithmic entanglement entropy during non-unitary random dynamics has very different mechanism.
-In this section, we consider the occupation number in momentum space
+In this work, we find that nonunitary random dynamics of $(2+1)$D free fermions flows to a dynamic steady state with entanglement entropy $S \sim L\log L$ and mutual information $I({\rm points}) \sim 1/r^3$.
+These scaling behaviors are quite similar with the ground state of Fermi liquids.
+However, there is no concept of Fermi surface in our model of random dynamics.
+This is important because it will indicate a very different mechanism of the formation of logarithmic entanglement entropy during nonunitary random dynamics.
+In this appendix, we present direct numerical evidence that a Fermi surface is absent in the designed dynamic steady state.
+In particular, we consider the occupation number in momentum space